hdocampo/react-with-redux-example/README.md

-# testing-react-app-enzyme
+# React app with Redux example
-Testing in React with Enzyme and Jest
+Just a starter template app with React and Redux